23AIBox/BioRAGent/README.md

 ### `evaluation_llm/`

 This folder contains the code used to evaluate BioRAGent's performance against other LLMs.
 Each file corresponds to a specific LLM, allowing for comparative analysis.
 For models not represented in this folder, evaluations were performed via their respective official online platforms.
-Additionally, the folder includes code for assessing consistency between human judgments and LLM-generated responses.
+Additionally, the folder contains code for evaluating inter-annotator agreement.

 ---